averkoc/hashcompare/hashcheck.md

 # How to check downloaded big files

-It is good practise to check the integrity of downloaded big files to prevent using corrupted files.
+It is good practise to check the integrity of downloaded big files to prevent you from using corrupted files.
 If the file's correct hash-value (e.g. SHA-256 hash) is available you should calculate the downloaded files hash-value and compare it to the correct one.
 If they are the same then your download have succeeded without errors.

 You can calculate the SHA-256 hash for a file in Windows by using powershell and command **get-filehash filename**.
 Below is an example how Windows user john calculates the downloaded VirtualBox ova-file's LE18SERVER.ova SHA-256 hash.